mmontone/cl-rest-server/doc/source/api.rst

+.. highlightlang:: common-lisp
+.. cl:package:: rest-server

 API definition
 --------------

-APIs are defined using the define-api macro.
+APIs are defined using the :cl:function:`DEFINE-API` macro.
 APIs contain resources and resources contain api-functions.

+.. cl:macro:: define-api

 This is the syntax: